Which Adobe background processes are required for my apps?

 Similarly, your Creative Cloud desktop app interacts with other background processes that running on your device.
-These services (such as Adobe Desktop Service, CoreSync, and CCLibrary) perform tasks like app installations, app updates, and assets syncing, to name a few.
+These services (such as Adobe Desktop Service, Adobe Content Synchronizer, and Creative Cloud Libraries Synchronizer) perform tasks like app installations and updates, and asset syncing.

 AAM Updates Notifier is a legacy background process that is available to detect patch updates for the old versions of Creative Cloud apps.

-The Creative Cloud desktop app has several individual components inside its user interface, such as the App tab, the Your work section, and the Discover tab.
-Adobe CEF helper is a process that renders these components of the Creative Cloud desktop app.
-Usually, there are multiple processes with this name running at the back end as we have divided the user interface in the different sections to monitor each process separately.
-If there's an issue in one component, CEF helper manages that individual component of the Creative Cloud desktop app without impacting other components.
-CEF helper is important to run the Creative Cloud desktop app.
+The Creative Cloud desktop app has several individual components inside its user interface, such as the Apps tab, the Files tab, and the Discover tab.
+The Creative Cloud UI Helper is a process that renders these components of the Creative Cloud desktop app.
+Multiple background processes with the same name run simultaneously because each one monitors a separate part of the user interface.
+If there's an issue in one component, the Creative Cloud UI Helper manages that particular component of the Creative Cloud desktop app without impacting other components.
+The Adobe Creative Cloud UI Helper is important to run the Creative Cloud desktop app smoothly.

-Adobe CRDaemon reports back if Creative Cloud desktop app or any of its background processes crashes on your device.
-It also captures crashes for Creative Cloud apps.
+Adobe Crash Handler and Adobe CRDaemon are used interchangeably to refer to the same Adobe processes.
+It reports back if the Creative Cloud desktop app or any of its background processes crashes on your device.
+It also captures crashes for all Creative Cloud apps.

 Adobe Desktop Service is the core of the Creative Cloud apps and keeps them running.
-It is responsible for fetching and processing critical information such as the licenses that you have, apps available in your subscription, and updates required.
+It gathers and processes critical information such as the licenses that you have, apps available in your subscription, and updates required.

-Adobe Installer, Adobe Update Service (Windows), and com.adobe.acc.installer.v2 (macOS) all manage the privileges required for various actions like installing app updates, and syncing fonts.
-Adobe Update Service is a Windows-specific process, while com.adobe.acc.installer.v2 is specific to macOS only.
-These processes ensure that you are not prompted for your system password each time you try to sync fonts, or install or update your apps.
+Adobe Update Service is a Windows-specific process that manages the privileges required for various actions like installing app updates and syncing fonts.
+The process ensures that you are not prompted for your system password each time you try to sync fonts or install or update your apps.

 Only available for Windows, Adobe Notification Client is responsible for all notifications you get in your Creative Cloud desktop app.
 It also manages the notifications that Adobe servers send to your desktop apps.
 It is vital for syncing, sharing, and collaborating assets.

-CCXProcess is a background process that supports Adobe Creative Cloud applications to provide dynamic content including tutorials, stock templates and filters.
+Creative Cloud Content Manager is a background process that supports Adobe Creative Cloud applications to provide dynamic content including tutorials, stock templates, and filters.

-Core Sync is responsible for syncing data between your machine and Creative Cloud account.
+Adobe Content Synchronizer is responsible for syncing data between your machine and the Creative Cloud account.
 It also manages and syncs your fonts and Creative Cloud Libraries in other Adobe apps.
-Additionally, Core Sync syncs cloud documents created in applications like Adobe XD, Adobe Photoshop, and Adobe Illustrator.
+Plus, Adobe Content Synchronizer syncs cloud documents created in applications like Adobe XD, Adobe Photoshop, and Adobe Illustrator.

 Creative Cloud Helper is responsible for sign-in and activation of Creative Cloud apps through the Creative Cloud desktop app.